The Garden of Eatin’

 We’ve made some updates along Victoria Drive to make space for neighbours to rest, learn, and connect.
 Walk on by, exchange a book in our little library, have a seat on one of the benches, and enjoy the space.

-Tea and English Conversation
+Tea, Coffee, and English Conversation

 Newcomer Clothing Bank